desihub/desidatamodel/doc/DESI_LSS_EDA/release/altmtl/Univ/bright/index.rst

 bright
 ======

-The ``bright`` directory hosts MTL ledgers for the DESI bright-time program.
+Each of the ``bright`` directories associated with each `{UNUM}' hosts an alternative MTL ledger for the DESI bright-time program, with a data format matching that used for actual observations.
-Targets are stored in ledgers that are split by HEALPixel (in the NESTED scheme) at a resolution of nside=32.
+These ledgers are split by HEALPixel (in the NESTED scheme) at a resolution of nside=32.

-The filename for each ledger resembles mtl-bright-hp-HPX.ecsv, where HPX is the healpixel number.
+The filename for each ledger resembles mtl-dark-hp-HPX.ecsv, where HPX is the healpixel number.

 .. toctree::